 Stay tuned for my next unexpected blowback—how a request tapped into my deepest insecurity.

-This first appeared in The Havok Journal May 30, 2019.
+This first appeared in The Havok Journal on May 30, 2019.

 Scoti Springfield Domeij is the proud Gold Star mom of 2/75 Army Ranger, Sgt.
 1st Class Kristoffer Domeij, KIA on October 22, 2011 during his 14th deployment in Afghanistan.
 Kristoffer’s death inducted Scoti into the amazing military family and Ranger community.
 A civilian, Scoti is woefully ignorant of military protocol and acronyms.